Rob-Pait/dreamcloud-docs/tutorials/source/backing-up-with-duplicity.rst

 ===============================================

 I’m setting up backups for a Linux machine in this tutorial.
-First ou will need to setup a plan for DreamObjects; if you already have an account with us you can do so from the panel here, otherwise you can signup and then head over to the panel.
-Once you have a plan you will want to create a user, and after submitting a user name you’ll have toperiodically refresh the page to see if it is now available.
+First you will need to setup a plan for DreamObjects; if you already have an account with us you can do so from the panel here, otherwise you can signup and then head over to the panel.
+Once you have a plan you will want to create a user, and after submitting a user name you’ll have to periodically refresh the page to see if it is now available.
 Now once you have a DreamObjects user you will want to click the “1 keys” button on the right side and copy down the user key, followed by revealing the secret key and copying